Prospectus for Car-Free Eco-Living in L.A. Eco-Village

 IN THE LOS ANGELES ECO-VILLAGE

-CRSP is in the process of acquiring a quarter acre auto repair shop property on the corner of First Street and Bimini Place (3554 W. First St., LA 90004) on the north corner of the Los Angeles Eco-Village (LAEV) demonstration neighborhood in Koreatown.
+CRSP closed escrow on October 7, 2016 on the quarter acre auto repair shop and Teriyaki House café property on the corner of First Street and Bimini Place (3554 & 3560 W. First St., LA 90004) on the north corner of the Los Angeles Eco-Village (LAEV) demonstration neighborhood in Koreatown.
 If the property is a brownfield, it will be ecologically remediated.
 It will then be redeveloped into a car-free environmentally sensitive mixed use cooperative, providing 20 permanently affordable cohousing units for up to 35 persons and 10 small green retail and commercial co-op spaces for very low to moderate income households and businesses, along with a wellness center, family childcare service and a small school emphasizing place-based learning for families and kids within walking distance.
+A number of interim uses might happen during the roughly five year planning, design, permitting and development process.

 – Rampart Village Neighborhood Council (currently David Rockello, RVNC President)